SmileiPIC/Smilei/doc/Sphinx/namelist.rst

      The distance from the box boundary to the plane where :py:data:`space_time_profile` is defined.

-  .. py:data:: time_envelope
+  .. py:data:: extra_envelope

-    :type: a *python* function or a :ref:`time profile <profiles>`
+    :type: a *python* function or a :ref:`python profile <profiles>`
-    :default:  ``tconstant()``
+    :default:  ``lambda *z: 1.``, which means a profile of value 1 everywhere

-    An extra temporal envelope on top of the :py:data:`space_time_profile`.
+    An extra envelope applied at the boundary, on top of the :py:data:`space_time_profile`.
+    This envelope takes two arguments (`y`, `t`) in 2D, and three arguments (`y`, `z`, `t`) in 3D.
     As the wave propagation technique stores a limited Fourier transform (in the time domain) of the wave, some periodicity can be obtained in the actual laser.
     One may thus observe that the laser pulse is repeated several times.
-The temporal envelope can be used to remove these spurious repetitions.
+    The envelope can be used to remove these spurious repetitions.

   .. py:data:: keep_n_strongest_modes